Tennessee is settling into its new role as an industry leader in sports betting after three months of operations.

 HB 824’s proposed legislation looks to provide some much-needed division between the two businesses.

-The bill stipulates that no operator shall not enter into a financial services agreement with any person placing a wager at their sportsbook.
+The bill stipulates that no operator shall enter into a financial services agreement with any person placing a wager at their sportsbook.

 This would safeguard customers from taking out a high-risk loan then turning around and placing a bet with the same funds.